RAM Requirements

 is 32MiB.

-For 1 million concurrently collected time-series (independently of their data collection frequency), the memory required is:
+For one million concurrently collected time-series (independently of their data collection frequency), the memory required is:

 UNIQUE_METRICS = 1000000